zmanian/gaia/spec.md

 hold account but a separate mechanism applied to the re-delegation queue item - in the rebonding queue - the fraction of all historical slashings on that validator are recorded.
-When this queue reaches maturity if that total slashings applied is greater on the old validator then the difference (amount that should have been slashed from the first validator) is assigned as debt to the delegator addresses.
+When this queue reaches maturity if that total slashing applied is greater on the old validator then the difference (amount that should have been slashed from the first validator) is assigned as debt to the delegator addresses.
 If a delegator address has dept - the only operation they are permitted to perform is an unbond operation, additionally they cannot